western-rocketry/Overview/Competition Elicitation.md

 >- A kill switch should still be included in the software launching system
 ### Parachute Deployment

->-If the apogee is greater than 1,500ft there needs to be a drogue chute and a main chute deployed seperately.
+>- If the apogee is greater than 1,500ft there needs to be a drogue chute and a main chute deployed seperately.
->-The drogue chute shall slow the rockets descent to between 75-150 ft/s it shall deploy at apogee
+>- The drogue chute shall slow the rockets descent to between 75-150 ft/s it shall deploy at apogee
->-All electroncs must have a redundant non-similar alternative
+>- All electroncs must have a redundant non-similar alternative

 ### Acitve Control Systems
->-The rocket must be capable of tracking altitude and location via GPS
+>- The rocket must be capable of tracking altitude and location via GPS
 >- AirBrakes must be optional for successsful descent and easily aborted.

-Arming & Launch
+## Arming & Launch

 A propulsion system is considered armed if only one action (eg an ignition signal) must occur for the propellant(s) to ignite